openpnp/openpnp/Nozzle-Tip-Background-Calibration.md

 Furthermore, a cutoff brightness is determined where the non-color-keyed parts of the background must all be darker.
 This indicates the minimum brightness applicable typically in a `Threshold` stage.

-The background calibration automatically blots out the center piece in the calibration image, where the nozzle tip was detected.
-This will eliminate any shiny elements that are typically present (needles, scraped off points etc.).
-OpenPnP assumes this center part to be always covered by the picked part, i.e. there is no need to include its color in the background calibration, _nor_ these shiny elements treated as a problem (see the [Trouble Shooting](#trouble-shooting) section).
-The blotted-out disc has a size of **Min.
+The background calibration automatically blots out a round center area in the calibration image, where the nozzle tip was detected.
+This will eliminate any shiny elements that are typically present on the tip (needle, worn-off point of a tip etc.).
+OpenPnP assumes this center area to be always covered by the picked part, i.e. there is no need to include its color in the background calibration.
+Furthermore, any shiny spots in there are not treated as a problem (see the [Trouble Shooting](#trouble-shooting) section).
+The blotted-out area has a size of **Min.
 Part Diameter** - 2 x **Max.
 Pick Tolerance** (see the [Nozzle Tip Configuration for bottom vision](https://github.com/openpnp/openpnp/wiki/DetectRectlinearSymmetry#nozzle-tip-configuration)).

-The resulting calibration is also validated, and if the detected quality is not good, diagnostic guidance and visual feed-back is provided for users to remedy the situation (see section Trouble Shooting below).
+The resulting calibration is also validated, and if the detected background quality is not good, diagnostic guidance and visual feed-back is provided for users to remedy the situation (see section [Trouble Shooting](#trouble-shooting) below).

 ## Calibration Pipeline Control